LAST UPDATED: April 30, 2019

 - Driving Conditions: The filter you go for will largely depend on your driving conditions.
 If you regularly drive through polluted urban environments, you need a cabin air filter that can get rid of musty odors and exhaust fumes.
 If you are in a rural environment and your main problem is dust, you could get a less complicated cabin air filter that only filters out dust and other allergens.

-The FRAM CF10134 is our best pick as it keeps the cabin smelling better and fresher for longer.
+The FRAM CF10134 is our top pick because it keeps the cabin smelling better and fresher for a longer period of time.
 It filters out 98 percent of pollen, dust, and other air contaminants to prevent allergen-induced respiratory disorders.
 The filter also traps large and small particles that may damage critical parts of the engine.
-Within the first few weeks of use, you will notice improved airflow in your cabin and your car will smell and feel fresher.
+Within the first few weeks of use you will notice improved airflow in your cabin, and your car will smell and feel fresher.

-The filter uses carbon and Arm & Hammer baking soda to absorb odors that sip through the ventilation system.
+This filter uses carbon and Arm & Hammer baking soda to absorb odors that slip through the ventilation system.
 It’s easy to install the filter, and you may find it to be sturdier than your original OEM filter.
 Moreover, this filter will give you up to 30,000 miles of wear life, and it’s a solid choice for people living in rural and urban environments.

 The main drawback of the FRAM CF10134 is that it’s not good at filtering out exhaust fumes.
 It’s more efficient in trapping particles than filtering gases.
 The filter’s gray color also makes it difficult to clean, as it’s hard to spot dirt particles.
 It is also more expensive than other cabin air filters.

-EPAuto CP285 is a car air conditioner filter that traps harmful contaminants that pass through your ventilation and make you cough, sneeze, or make your car smell musty.
+The EPAuto CP285 traps harmful contaminants that pass through your ventilation system and make you cough, sneeze, or cause your car to smell musty.
 It removes dust, soot, pollen, fur, moisture, and other contaminants from the air and keeps it fresh for the driver and passengers.
 The filter is made of a quality material that is durable and can last you for 12 months without compromising on its performance.

-When it comes to its formulation, the filter contains activated carbon and baking soda, which all absorb funny odors from the ventilation system and promotes optimal airflow.
-The filter is easy to install and fits perfectly in its holding unit without leaving any gaps on the side.
+When it comes to its formula, the filter contains activated carbon and baking soda, which all absorb funny odors from the ventilation system and promotes optimal airflow.
+The filter is simple to install and fits perfectly in its holding unit without leaving any gaps on the side.
 It also prevents premature wear of the vehicle’s HVAC system.

 However, the filter has fewer folds (pleats) than other cabin air filters, meaning that it can’t filter as much air as other models.
 The filter is also thick, which restricts airflow from the vents.
 The baking soda becomes useless after a few months, and you may start to notice the musty odors.
 This model is compatible with Lexus, Subaru, Scion, and Toyota cars.

-ACDelco CF188 is one of the best aftermarket air filters that trap 100 percent of large airborne particles.
-The product features advanced filter media technology, where the construction entails three layers of non-woven material that keeps pollen, dust, smoke and other pollutants from penetrating your HVAC system.
+The ACDelco CF188 is one of the best aftermarket air filters that trap 100 percent of large airborne particles.
+The product features advanced filter media technology, and the construction consists of three layers of non-woven material that keeps pollen, dust, smoke and other pollutants from penetrating your HVAC system.
 The outer layer captures the large particles, the middle layer traps the small particles, and the final layer reinforces the filter to make it stable and durable.